 In recent years Tony has acted in a number of high-profile and substantial disputes in the High Court on behalf of banks and financial institutions.
 These include the Lloyds/HBOS Litigation in which he acted for Lloyds Banking Group and 5 former directors of Lloyds in a 5 month trial of claims brought by over 6,000 shareholders arising out of Lloyds’ acquisition of HBOS in 2008.

-Christos is senior counsel in the Legal Department and heads the Equities Sales and Trading Legal Group in EMEA.
+Christos is Managing Director and Senior Counsel in the Legal Department and heads the Equities Sales and Trading Legal Group in EMEA.
 He also has legal oversight of Global Investment Research in EMEA.
 He serves as counsel to the EMEA Securities Division Best Execution Committee and its subcommittees as well as to the EMEA Automated Trading Controls Committee.
 Christos joined Goldman Sachs in 2009 and became senior counsel in 2011.
 He was named managing director in 2015.

 Prior to joining the firm, Christos was a financial regulation lawyer at Clifford Chance for five years.
 Before that, he was a junior research fellow at the University of Bristol.